 To check which version of a specific pin has been re-pinned the most you can go to

 (after source/ you have to put your blog URL)

 Here you can see all the pins that have been pinned related to your blog.

-So, this is what I’m doing on Pinterest right now and to be honest, my traffic skyrocketed after subscribing for Tailwind.
-I think that because you are using a scheduler, everything is more organised and you can be on Pinterest at any time without really be there.
+So, this is what I’m doing on Pinterest right now and to be honest, my traffic skyrocketed after subscribing to Tailwind.
+I think that because you are using a scheduler, everything is more organized and you can be on Pinterest at any time without really be there.
 Tailwind also has so many features that can help you grow your traffic.
-If you aren’t using it you are missing out.
+If you aren’t using it, you are missing out.
 You should try it for free.

-The most important thing is that you should put your pins out there so try to participate to as many community boards as you can and use Tailwind Tribes.
+The most important thing is that you should put your pins out there so try to participate in as many community boards as you can and use Tailwind Communities.

-Join our Facebook group and you will find the invitations to our tribes (bonus: you can use Tailwind Tribes for free but our invitations come with a $15 credit should you decide to get Tailwind in the future).
+Join our Facebook group and you will find the invitations to our Communities (bonus: you can use Tailwind Communities for free but our invitations come with a $15 credit should you decide to get Tailwind in the future).

 See you on Pinterest!

 I am saving this post because Pinterest and I aren’t exactly uh…bff’s yet.
 Thanks so much for the information!

 This is extremely informative and resourceful!
 Thank you so much for sharing this strategy, it’ll make a fine addition to my collection.